ycnzh/ycnzh.github.io/docs/Computer_Arch.md

 - the replacement of the single power-hungry processor with several energy-efficient processors, and
 - the limits to multiprocessoing to achieve Amdahl's Law.

+caused improvements in processor performane to slow down.

 ## Memory